MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

 8. Click on Enable for each API.
      ![enable Google APPI](./media/google-api.png "google-api")
-9. You should have 5 **Enabled APIs**, make sure to disable any other APIs:
+9. Make sure you have the following APIs enabled:

      ![google enabled apis](./media/google5.png "google5")